Profitable Engineering

 Realization

-Move past "features shipped" to evidence that investment changed customer behavior, operational performance, or business results.
+Connect anticipated outcomes to actual outcomes after release.
+Move beyond "features shipped" to evidence that the investment changed customer behavior, operational performance, risk, cost-to-serve, or business results.

 AI